CMC Markets Spectre now available for Retail and Professional Clients

 Is this the Rolls-Royce of trading accounts?

-Maybe, the position maintenance fee is the same as stamp duty on shares and the FX fee is quite high compared to Interactive Brokers’ 0.02%.
+Maybe, the position maintenance fee is higher than stamp duty on shares and the FX fee is quite high compared to Interactive Brokers’ 0.02%.

 BUT!!!!!
 If you are a high net worth individual and can afford to trade short and medium term positions without margin, it’s an excellent way to avoid CFD and spread betting overnight funding charges – which with CMC Markets are currently 2.9% over or under SONIA (which is about 3.9689% – so if you have a £10,000 position on for a year, you pay £686.89 in financing costs).